jlm/maint-uploader/README.md

 Configuration
 -------------
-The URLs of the maintenance databse API and the Listserv message archive, together with the usernames and passwords for each, are stored in `secrets.yml` which is not included in the sources.
+The URLs of the maintenance database API and the Listserv message archive, together with the usernames and passwords for each, are stored in `secrets.yml` which is not included in the sources.
 An example of that file file is available as `example-secrets.yml`.

 Deployment
 ----------

 The script can be deployed in a Docker container.
-I use a very simple one based on Ruby:2.3.0-onbuild.
-This method is frowned upon.
+I use a very simple one based on Ruby:2.7.6.
 Bear in mind that the `secrets.yml` file will be included into the container, so the container is secret too.
 There are methods to isolate the secret information from the container, but I have not bothered to do this.

 License
 -------
-Copyright 2016-2018 John Messenger
+Copyright 2016-2022 John Messenger

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.